 - Total Fees $9,925.00

-Each student is required to have an Apple iPad for the PCP Program.
-An iPad is not included in Program Materials and is not part of ESA Program Materials Fees.
+Each student is required to have a tablet for the PCP Program.
+A tablet is not included in Program Materials and is not part of ESA Program Materials Fees.

 ESA fees and dates are subject to change.
 Notice of any changes will be listed on this website and can be confirmed by contacting ESA by phone or email.